jdittrich/userNeedResearchBook/text/allURBook.md

 via mail as an attached .doc file.
 My colleague who comments on it and returns the mail to me« You may think that this is rather inefficient.
 You could be tempted to say »Why don't you paste the text in the mail and comment directly?
-Or write it on Etherpad live?
+Or write it live on Etherpad?
 This would be far quicker!«

 </div>